ietf/tao/draft-retirement.md

 Like the IESG, the IAB members are selected for two-year positions by the NomCom and are approved by the ISOC Board of Trustees.

-<a id="2-2-4"></a>

 #### 2.2.4 Internet Assigned Numbers Authority (IANA)

 The core registrar for the IETF's activities is the [IANA](https://www.iana.org).
 Many Internet protocols require that someone keep track of protocol items that were added after the protocol came out.
 Typical examples of the kinds of registries needed are for TCP port numbers and MIME types.
 IANA's work on behalf of the IETF is overseen by the IAB.
 There is a [joint group](https://www.iab.org/activities/programs/ietf-iana-group/) that advises IANA.
 IANA is funded by [ICANN](https://www.icann.org).